Taseen18/cwgroup-main-personal/README.md

 # ECS639U Group 19 Coursework

 This is the source code for Group 19's coursework in the module ECS639U Web Programming (at Queen Mary University of London).
-Module leader: Paulo Oliva <[p.oliva@qmul.ac.uk](mailto:p.oliva@qmul.ac.uk)>
+Module leader: Paulo Oliva <[p.oliva@qmul.ac.uk](mailto:p.oliva@qmul.ac.uk)>.
+The coursework can be found in the file named

 ### Openshift Deployment
 https://group19-ecs639u-group19.apps.a.comp-teach.qmul.ac.uk